I was in the UK recently and I visited a Costa Coffee shop.

 “You may have the coffee, but we have the culture.” was my response.

 Here in Lanzarote, coffee isn’t so much about the drink as the experience.
-You will never see people walking down the street drinking coffee from a cardboard cup.
+You will never see people walking down the street drinking from a cardboard cup.
 The cupholders in cars are never used for their design purpose – they’re useful for storing mobile phones and sunglasses.

 You don’t DRINK coffee in Lanzarote, you GO FOR coffee.

 That means going to a cafetería, finding a vacant table and waiting to be served.
-It’s passing the time of day with those around you, or perhaps chatting with the people from other businesses whose coffee break coincides with your own.
+It’s passing the time of day with those around you, or perhaps chatting with the people from other businesses whose break coincides with your own.

 It’s never about standing in one queue to order, then another to collect your drink, and it certainly never means paying for your drink before you’ve even tasted it.